Alaska Innocence Project: The Fairbanks Four

 Hours after Alaskan teenager John Hartman was found dead near a street corner in downtown Fairbanks in 1997, police picked up and coerced confessions from two of Hartman's high-school classmates — George Frese and Eugene Vent.
 During an early-hours interrogation of the two young boys, who were intoxicated and unaccompanied by parents or a lawyer, they were led to believe both Marvin Roberts and Kevin Pease were also involved.
 Despite the lack of any physical evidence, witnesses, motive or even explanation, all four were convicted of the murder.
 The group of boys became known as the "Fairbanks Four."
 In the years following their convictions, Frese and Vent recanted and claimed their confessions were false.
 In 2013 the Alaska Dispatch reported that Frese, 36; Vent, 33; Roberts, 35; and Pease, 35 "have maintained their innocence in prison ever since, first serving time in Arizona, Colorado, and now back in Alaska."
 According to new evidence presented by the Alaska Innocence Project, another man — William Holmes — said in a sworn affidavit that he and another group of Fairbanks teenagers killed Hartman.
 Holmes is serving a life sentence for the murder of two people in California that happened after the Fairbanks crime.
 One week after the Alaska Innocence Project filed court documents citing new evidence that may suggest that four men who were convicted of the 1997 deadly beating of a classmate are innocent, the Alaska Department of Law ordered an independent review of the case.
 Following a five-week post conviction relief hearing but before the judge had an opportunity to make a decision, the state negotiated an agreed settlement resulting in the dismissal of the conviction and the freeing of George Freese, Kevin Pease and Eugene Vent on December 17, 2015.
 The fourth man, Marvin Roberts, had already been released on parole earlier in the year.
 As part of the agreement, the men agreed to withdraw their claim of prosecutorial misconduct and to not sue the state or the city of Fairbanks.

+Supporters

+As of May 2024 the Alaska Innocence Project website notes a list of supporters including Tanana Chiefs Conference, First Alaskans Institute and the Alaska Association of Criminal Defense Lawyers.